Topological derivative approach for deep neural network architecture adaptation: SUPPLEMENTARY MATERIAL: TOPOLOGICAL DERIVATIVE APPROACH FOR DEEP NEURAL NETWORK ARCHITECTURE ADAPTATION

 For discussion in \cref{vision_t}, we consider a ViT model by Google Brain Team with $5.8$ million parameters (vit\textunderscore tiny\textunderscore patch16\textunderscore 384), a schematic of which is shown in \cref{vit}.
 The model is trained on ImageNet-21k dataset and fine-tuned on ImageNet-1k.

 Note that in \cref{vision_t}, we have only considered adapting the MLP head in \cref{vit} since it is reasonable to assume that the transformer Encoder block in \cref{vit} has learnt a good representation of the CIFAR-10 input data and it is only necessary to increase the capacity of the classifier (MLP Head) to further improve the classification accuracy.
-However, it is noteworthy that our approach may be extended to adapting multiple blocks in an iterative fashion, i.e make decisions on whether one should increase the capacity (add more parameters) for the transformer encoder block or MLP Head in \cref{vit}.
-This is beyond the scope of the present work and will be investigated in the future.
+However, it is noteworthy that our approach may be extended to adapting MLP in transformer encoder blocks instead of the MLP Head.
+In this case one needs to make decisions on the following aspects: (i) out of different encoder blocks, which encoder block should be adapted; (ii) for the selected encoder block, where to add a new layer within the MLP; and (iii) how to initialize the added layer.
+This multi-level adaptation strategy is beyond the scope of the present work and will be investigated in the future.